Titi DJ

 Titi DJ (born on May 27, 1966), is an Indonesian pop singer, songwriter, and beauty pageant titleholder.
 She was a judge on Indonesian Idol from seasons one to five and season eight, Golden Memories Vol. one and two, Q Academy season one, and The Voice Indonesia seasons three and four.
 She is known for the song "Sang Dewi".
 She was the first Indonesian female singer to receive an invitation to perform at Marina Bay Sands in Singapore and the first Indonesian singer to perform seven concerts in four days.
 She was also the first female coach to win The Voice Indonesia in 2019.
 In the 1980s, she was widely known for the song Ekspresi (Expression), a jazz fusion hit with which she collaborated with an Indonesian musician, Indra Lesmana, in 1988.
-In the 1990s released the song Bahasa Kalbu (Voice of the Heart).
-In the 2000s she released the songs Sang Dewi, Matamu, Separuh Hidupku, and Hanya Cinta Yang Bisa.
+In the 1990s, the song Bahasa Kalbu (Voice of the Heart).
+In the 2000s, she released the songs Sang Dewi, Matamu, Separuh Hidupku, and Hanya Cinta Yang Bisa.
 In the early 2010s, she released the song "Jangan Biarkan", covering Indonesian singer Diana Nasution.
 The television channel RCTI hosted the "Jangan Biarkan Concert" with her album "Titi to Diana".
 In the 2020s, she released the song Show Off Your Colors, in collaboration with Eka Gustiwana, Sarah Fajira, and Ashanty.
 Her latest release was the song "To Lose" as an answer to a netizen challenge, and she also released a ballad version called "Still Learning".

 She represented Indonesia at Miss World 1983 in London, UK, but was unplaced.

 Titi DJ's album Bahasa Kalbu (1999), won five awards at the third Anugerah Musik Indonesia Awards, including Album of the Year, Artist of the Year, and Songwriter of the Year.